yabellini/docs.carpentries.org/topic_folders/governance/committee-policy.md

 #### Meetings
 Each committee should:
 * Hold regular meetings (e.g. quarterly or biannually)
 * Post meetings on the community calendar.
-Note that meetings do not necessarily need to be public - for example, for the Code of Conduct Committee, only business meetings are public but not the incident meetings
+Note that meetings do not necessarily need to be open to public to attend.
+For example, for the Code of Conduct Committee, only business meetings are public but not the incident meetings
-* Aim to host at least one community discussion per year to let the community know about the committee's activities
+* Aim to host at least one community discussion per year to let the community know about the committee's activities.

 #### Communication
 Each committee should: